badj/NZGovDebtTrends2002-2025/README.md

    ```bash
    npx playwright show-report
    ```
-- A hyperlink to the webserver will be printed to the terminal that link through to the generated report - sample output:
+- A hyperlink to the webserver will be printed to the terminal that links through to the generated report - sample output:

   ```
   Serving HTML report at http://localhost:9323.
 Press Ctrl+C to quit.